megheaiulian/vgpu4nixos/README.md

 }
 ```

-After that (during the first rebuild), the module will require you to add the GRID .zip archive (for example, `NVIDIA-GRID-Linux-KVM-535.129.03-537.70.zip`) to the Nix repository on the host.
+After that (during the first rebuild), the module will require you to add the GRID .zip archive (it must be `Linux-KVM` one, for example `NVIDIA-GRID-Linux-KVM-535.129.03-537.70.zip`) to the Nix store on the host.
 This does not apply to the guest

 ## Configuration
 After installation, new options should appear in `hardware.nvidia.vgpu`